 Career Area - SEO - Engineering - Footer

 What job opportunities could an engineering course lead to?

 An engineering course can lead to a number of job opportunities, from hydraulic or fabrication engineering to planning, designing and building structures we use every day as a civil engineer.

 Qualifications in engineering can lead to jobs like:

 - Marine Engineer

 - Fabrication Tradesperson

-Whether you're just starting out in your engineering career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of courses at a number of levels to suit you.
+Whether you're just starting out in your engineering career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of engineering courses available in short courses and at a number of levels to suit you.